Now-sync/hacs/README.md

 # Challenges:
 - learning all of those frameworks and tools
-- making the app secure
+- Web Sockets for realtime synchronization
-- making it look good
+- Integrate multiple video platform APIs